 In some ways, it seems like we’re in the golden age of animation on the web.
 Mainly because there are so many options for implementing it into our projects.

-Let’s explore some of the unique ways in which developers are using paths to do more with web animation.
+Let’s explore some of the unique ways developers use paths to do more with web animation.

-Perhaps the best thing about this rainbow-themed heart animation is that it demonstrates how incredibly unique an animation can be.
-It takes this heart-shaped path (cool enough on its own) and pairs it with a gradient effect that kicks things up to a whole other level.
-As for the unicorns, well, we’ll be satisfied without them – this time.
+Perhaps the best thing about this rainbow-themed heart animation is that it demonstrates how incredibly unique animation can be.
+It takes this heart-shaped path (cool enough on its own) and pairs it with a gradient effect that kicks things up to another level.
+As for the unicorns, we’ll be satisfied without them – this time.

-It’s easy to think of animation as a means to put something together.
+It’s easy to think of animation as a means ok linking things together.
 But we can also use it to break stuff!
-For example, this snippet uses GSAP to add a “shattering” effect to text.
+For example, this snippet uses GSAP to add a “shattering” effect to the text.
 Even better, hovering over the text allows things to break in super-slow motion.

 Slide Along My Path

-Quite often, a path is something that is generated by a designer to control an animation.
-Here, the user is put in control.
-As you move your mouse cursor up and down, a “hamburger” menu follows along the left sidebar.
+Quite often, a path is generated by a designer to control an animation.
+Here, the user has control.
+As you move your mouse cursor up and down, a hamburger menu follows along the left sidebar.
 This just goes to show that paths can be used for function as well as form.

 Dashed lines make for simple, easy-to-understand animation.
 And this demonstration of the GSAP DrawSVG plugin offers a look at how to implement some of the more common uses for this technique.
 Yet, it also can serve as a springboard for doing even more.

 This skull animation may be about as beautiful and intricate as you can get.
-The high-level detail of the SVG image, along with the timing and precision of the animation combine for a mesmerizing effect.
-Thankfully, you can watch as many times as you like by clicking the included “DRAW AGAIN” button.
+The high-level detail of the SVG image and the animation’s timing and precision combine for a mesmerizing effect.
+You can watch as many times as you like by clicking the included “DRAW AGAIN” button.